-Tax Preparation Industry Profile
+Tax Preparation Industry in 2016 at a Glance

 Tax Preparation Industry Background

-One of the most notable aspects of the tax preparation industry is how seasonal it is – the industry only comes into being for essentially the four months beforeApril 15, the day on which income tax returns are due for individuals.
-Because of this reality, those interested in a tax preparation franchise such as Liberty or Opportunity should be those looking for a part-time opportunity.
+One of the most notable aspects of the tax preparation industry is how seasonal it is – the industry only comes into being for essentially the four months before April 15, the day on which income tax returns are due for individuals.
+Because of this reality, those interested in a tax preparation franchise such as Liberty Tax Serviceor Opportunity Tax Service should be those looking for a part-time opportunity.
 It will not provide year round business, and this can be a unique benefit for those looking for extra work for a couple of months, but a detriment to those looking for more of a full time franchise.
-One approach some tax preparation businesses take to avoid the stark seasonality of the tax preparation business is to diversify and enter other related fields.
+One approach some tax preparation businesses take to avoid the stark seasonality of the business is to diversify into other related fields.
 Others, like Siempre Tax+ are focused on specific markets, like the Hispanic population.

 The Future of the Tax Preparation Industry